petercunha/MusicalFractals/README.md

 # Musical Fractals
-Generates 3D, animated fractals by analyzing the waveform of mp3 files.
+Generates 3D, animated fractals by analyzing the waveform of audio files.
 By utilizing the Web Audio API, I was able to generate fractals based off of browser audio, completely client side in the browser!

 ## About